postman-solutions-eng/backstage-postman-plugin/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code according to the terms of the license.

 ## Contributing
-Thank you for considering contributing to this project!
-Please check out the [contribution guidelines](CONTRIBUTING.md) for more information on how to get started.
+Thank you for considering contributing to this project.
+For more information on how to get started, please check out the [contribution guidelines](CONTRIBUTING.md).

 ## Code of Conduct